 For decades, our family knew little information on Dick’s death.
-Then, in the early 2000’s, a man named Jerry Whiting tracked down my dad to say he was writing a book in memory of his own dad and all those who served in his squadron–including my uncle.
+Then, in the early 2000’s, a man named Jerry Whiting tracked down my dad to say he was writing a book in memory of his own father and all those who served in his squadron–including my uncle.
 (The book is called I’m Off to War, Mother But I’ll Be Back.)

 Jerry Whiting would answer many questions about Dick’s last months on earth.

 Whiting spent decades combing military files and collecting information.
 He traveled to Europe to interview folks who had met his dad and “band of brothers” and knew something about their story including soldiers, villagers, and even a Catholic priest.

 When the book arrived, our family was ecstatic.
 Finally we learned what had happened to “Uncle Dick”– a brave member of the 485th Bomb Squadron stationed in Italy.
 The biggest revelation?
 He had been shot down three times in the space of five months.